Getting Started with Pointed Pen Modern Calligraphy

 1. A pencil

-Yes, I told you you’d have some of these tools already, and if a pencil is all you have then you’ve got enough to get started.
+Yes, I told you you’d have some of these tools already, and if a pencil is all you have then you’ve got enough to get started!

 2. Rhodia paper

-Practicing on scraps of paper is fine when you’re using a pencil but you’re going to want something more suitable when you’re using ink, and I love the Rhodia layout pads.
+Practicing calligraphy on scraps of paper is fine when you’re using a pencil but you’re going to want something more suitable when you’re using ink, and I love the Rhodia layout pads.

 It’s also thin enough to trace through whilst strong enough to hold its own.
-You can get pads that are plain as well as with lines, dots and squares should you want them.
+You can get these paper pads that are plain as well as with lines, dots and squares should you want them.

 3. A pen holder

-So here you have a choice between a straight pen holder and an oblique pen (the one with the jutty-out bit, a.k.a. the flange).
+So, what kind of pen do you use for modern calligraphy?
+Here you have a choice between a straight pen holder and an oblique pen (the one with the jutty-out bit, a.k.a. the flange).

 You’ll probably want to try them both out although left handers should be able to get away with the straight pen.
 This pen is low-priced and will hold the suggested nibs securely, plus they’re really easy to insert.

-For me, the switch from a straight pen to an oblique was a complete game-changer and I’ve never looked back since.
+For me, the switch from a straight calligraphy pen to an oblique was a complete game-changer and I’ve never looked back since.

-4. Nibs
+4. Pointed Calligraphy Nibs

 5. Window cleaning fluid